 The prescription drug coverage is offered in conjunction with your Wellwise Retiree PPO coverage.
-If you choose a different Medicare Prescription Drug Plan other than the County of Orange EGWP you will automatically be disenrolled from Wellwise Retiree PPO and defaulted to Sharewell Retiree when your new plan's coverage begins, and ineligible to change plans until next open enrollment or qualified life event.
+If you lose your Medicare Prescription Drug Plan offered by the County of Orange EGWP you will automatically be disenrolled from Wellwise Retiree PPO and defaulted to Sharewell Retiree PPO, and ineligible to change plans until next open enrollment or qualified life event.